Honn/angular2-seed/README.md

 # Prod
 To run a true production build with AOT compilation and server side rendering:
  * npm run build:spa-prod
- * npm run serve:universal (this runs on nodemon and should be usable in deployment)
+ * npm run serve:universal (this runs on nodemon and should be supplimented by forever or something similar in deployment)

 # Playground
 Create a .sandbox.ts file to add a component to the playground.
 See the playgroundDemo component.